An intelligent tutor for planning in large partially observable environments: Introduction

+Planning is crucial for many important real-world decisions that require foresight.
+Such decisions are critical to people's success in many domains of life, including education, work, health, finances, and family.
+In all of these domains, there is significant room for improvement because people have been shown to make many systematic errors that could be avoided by relying on more far-sighted decision strategies.
+It might be possible to help people avoid such mistakes by teaching them better decision-making strategies \citep{larrick1990teaching, gigerenzer2011heuristic, hertwig2017nudging, hafenbradl2016applied}.
 Recent research suggested that people's planning strategies make near-optimal use of their cognitive resources in some situations, but are systematically suboptimal in others \citep{Callaway2022Rational,Jain2022}.
 Building on these findings, subsequent research showed that human planning can be significantly improved by using intelligent tutors to teach people optimal planning strategies \citep{Callaway2021Leveraging,consul2021improving,mehta2022leveraging}.

-In contrast to outsourcing people's decisions to computers, this approach enables people to effectively plan in novel future situations where decision support systems are unavailable \citep{Callaway2021Leveraging,consul2021improving,mehta2022leveraging}.
+In contrast to outsourcing people's decisions to computers, this approach enables people to effectively plan in novel future situations where they have to think for themselves \citep{Callaway2021Leveraging,consul2021improving,mehta2022leveraging}.
 In this line of work, the optimal planning strategies were discovered by leveraging artificial intelligence.
 Concretely, using a model of the planning task and the elementary operations of human planning, methods from reinforcement learning were fashioned into algorithms for computing near-optimal cognitive strategies for human planning \citep{callaway2017learning, mehta2022leveraging, consul2021improving}.
 These algorithms have been extended to increasingly larger planning problems.
 Being able to algorithmically discover planning strategies that perform better than people's intuitive planning strategies opens up the possibility of teaching these strategies to people.
 This idea has been successfully applied in previous work, where human planning was improved in a fully automated way through training sessions with an intelligent tutoring system \citep{Callaway2021Leveraging, consul2021improving} that taught people the metacognitive awareness of what information they already possess and which information they need to acquire.

 While intelligent tutoring systems that utilize strategy discovery methods are currently limited to relatively small and simplified planning problems, a major next step in this line of research is to extend strategy discovery methods to real-life scenarios.
 Solving decision tasks closer to real-life problems requires scaling current methods to more complex and naturalistic decision problems.
 Being able to model and discover efficient planning strategies for such problems has the large potential of having a positive impact on people's lives by improving their planning in relevant issues people face in the real world, such as deciding what to work on next or which charity to donate to \citep{caviola2021psychology}.